CS-433/ml-project-1-machine-learners/README.md

             Othwerwise, the original dataset will be loaded and preprocessed.
             Both datasets are present in the `data` folder.
 - `hyperparameter_selection.py`: Script to perform hyperparameter selection with 5-fold cross-validation.
+- `project1_report.pdf` : The project paper explaining our process

 ### Installation